 If you’re looking for licensed and experienced kitchen cabinet painting professionals, look no further than Booth7!
 We are equipped, trained, experienced, and ready to give your kitchen or bathroom a fresh new look and style.
 One of the major advantages of working with us is that we work on your project from start to finish in our facility, so you can continue using your kitchen.
 In addition, we use low VOC lacquer, so there are no lingering paint fumes when you get your finished product.

 Our services include a free in-home colour & design consultation, professional advice, competitive pricing, and custom designs that suit you.
 We handle all the details of your project from start to finish, so you can trust you are in good hands!
 To get started on your home renovation or painting project, call Booth7 today!
-Fill out our online form or contact us at info@booth7.com.
+Fill out our online form or contact us at [email protected].